-Dylan Huang, head of retail annuities at New York Life, is quoted in a Forbes article that discusses the importance of having secure income sources in building successful retirement plans.
+Dylan Huang, Senior Vice President, Head of Retail Annuities and Wealth Management Solutions at New York Life, is quoted in a Forbes article that discusses the importance of having secure income sources in building successful retirement plans.

 In speaking to New York Life seeing growing traction around a less complex variable annuity offering, Huang explains: